solid/odi-governance/terms-of-reference.md

 * Ensuring the AC is:
   * Carrying out its work for wide sector benefit.
-  * Acting in the best interests of Solid.
+  * Acting in the best interests of all Web end-users through the Solid project.
   * Acting with due care and skill.
   * Accountable to its stakeholders and the wider community.
 * To provide strategic expertise – for the benefit of the project.
 * To facilitate and support research and analysis \- for the benefit of the project.